dlants/climbcapacity/README.md

 - hook up unit selection for report card page & explore page
 - display measureStats next to measure filters
 - exclude empty or almost-empty filters from default input filters on the explore page
+- responsive ui for phones

+# MAYBE
+- think about a different architecture other than ELM.
+Maybe something more self-contained, with message passing.
+- convert to mithril